-HV: Talk about your editing choices for the narrative and how you went about deciding on the timing/pacing with your score?
+FA: Talk about your editing choices for the narrative and how you went about deciding on the timing/pacing with your score.

-HV: What was the process like for your score, did you enlist original music, stock music?
+FA: What was the process like for your score?
+Did you enlist original music or use stock music?

 Andrew: Work with people more talented than you.
-Despite the logistical challenges of shooting overseas and on the water, everyone on our team were total pros and were able to anticipate problems before they happened so that we could focus on telling what I think is a really beautiful story.
+Despite the logistical challenges of shooting overseas and on the water, everyone on our team was total pros and was able to anticipate problems before they happened so that we could focus on telling what I think is a really beautiful story.

 Follow Andrew’s work on his website here – www.andrewbatista.com